Stansberry History, Family Crest & Coats of Arms

 - Craig Leo Stansberry (b.
 1982), American Major League Baseball third baseman

-- Stephen E. Stansberry, American Democrat politician, Postmaster at Willmar, Minnesota, 1894-99
+- Stephen E. Stansberry, American Democratic Party politician, Postmaster at Willmar, Minnesota, 1894-99

-- Andrew II Stansberry, American Democrat politician, Candidate in primary for supervisor of Benton Township, Michigan, 2010
+- Andrew II Stansberry, American Democratic Party politician, Candidate in primary for supervisor of Benton Township, Michigan, 2010